Summary

 How do you treat RBD?

 This depends on the cause.
 If it appears to be due to a medication side effect, the drug responsible should be stopped if possible.
-If no specific cause is found there are drugs that can help, such as clonazepam which is generally effective in low doses.
-If you have been diagnosed with Obstructive Sleep Apnoea or another sleep disorder, then treatment of this may help the RBD.
+If no specific cause is found there are medications that can be trialed, such as melatonin o clonazepam, which are generally affective in low doses.
+If you have been diagnosed with Obstructive Sleep Apnoea or another sleep disorder then treatment of this may help the RBD.

 Where and when should you seek help?